Engineers who are great communicators? That’s FSi.

 What We Do

-We provide the services you expect from a mechanical engineering firm, such as design, construction administration, and cost estimating, and we perform them impeccably.
+We provide the services you expect from an MEP engineering firm, such as design, construction administration, and cost estimating, and we perform them impeccably.
 We also offer some less common services, such as energy audits, CFD airflow analysis for industrial applications and natural ventilation, and pipe stress modeling for steam systems.

 - Mechanical engineering